awesomerank/awesomerank.github.io/lists/mezod/awesome-indie.md

 - **[HackerNews](https://news.ycombinator.com/)**

   News for hackers, mostly technology and entrepreneurship.
 Not specific to indie devs but a must for everyone interested in computer science, creating products and making money.
 A lot of indie devs lurking around.
-Started by [Paul Graham](https://twitter.com/paulg).
+Started by [Paul Graham](https://twitter.com/paulg) and maintained by the seed accelerator YCombinator.

 - **[ProductPeople.club](https://productpeople.club/)** [$]